k2view-academy/K2View-Academy/articles/25_environments/04_offline_deployment.md

-# Environment Offline Deployment
+# Environment's Offline Deployment

-Offline environment deployment is used to deploy environments to a server not from Studio.
+An environment's offline deployment is used for deploying environments to a server not from Studio.

 <studio>